 A Chemistry major interested in becoming certified in secondary education in Chemistry and/or General Science/Chemistry should, as early as possible, consult the current Department of Education Teacher Education Handbook and make their plans known to their advisor and the Chair of the Education Department so the required courses can be scheduled for the Professional Semester.
-A Chemistry major who successfully completes the Professional Semester (EDUC 446, 447, 449) has also satisfied the Chemistry Capstone experience.
+Successful completion of the Professional Semester (EDUC 446, 447, 449) also satisfies the Chemistry Capstone experience.
 Please check with the Education Department for the most current PA State requirements.

 A minor in chemistry requires completion of CHEM 110, 111, 220, 221, and two CHEM courses numbered 300 or higher.
 Chemistry 232 may be substituted for one 300-level course.

 LABORATORY TEACHING METHODS

-This course provides students with practical experience in laboratory teaching.
-Students in this course are paired with a faculty mentor and help supervise labs, deliver prelab lectures and assist in ordering chemicals and prepping laboratory experiments.
-Students complete a project that integrates the chemical education literature, classroom instruction materials, laboratory safety and chemical procurement, storage and disposal.
+Provides students with practical experience in laboratory teaching.
+Students in this course are paired with a faculty mentor and help supervise labs, deliver pre-lab lectures, and assist in ordering chemicals and prepping laboratory experiments.
+Students complete a project that integrates the chemical education literature, classroom instruction materials, laboratory safety and chemical procurement, storage, and disposal.
 Open to junior chemistry majors pursuing certification in education, with consent of the instructor.
 Non-credit course.

 CHEMISTRY IN CONTEXT

 A science distribution course for the non-science major.
 The course explores real-world societal issues that have important chemical components.
-Topics covered may include air and water quality, the ozone layer, global warming, energy, acid rain, nuclear power, pharmaceuticals and nutrition.
+Topics may include air and water quality, the ozone layer, global warming, energy, acid rain, nuclear power, pharmaceuticals, and nutrition.
 The chemistry knowledge associated with the issues is built on a need-to-know basis.
-Three hours of lecture and one two-hour laboratory period each week.
+Three hours of lecture and one two-hour laboratory per week.
 Not open for credit to students who have received credit for CHEM 110.

-Intended for the non-major, this course will introduce the fundamental concepts of chemistry through the perspective of forensic science.
+Intended for the non-major, this course introduces the fundamental concepts of chemistry through the perspective of forensic science.
 Case studies based upon actual crimes and an investigative laboratory experience will be used to illustrate the importance of chemistry to forensics as well as everyday life.
-Three hours lecture and one two-hour laboratory period each week.
-Not open to students that have received credit for CHEM 110.
+Three hours of lecture and one two-hour laboratory per week.
+Not open to students who have received credit for CHEM 110.

 GENERAL CHEMISTRY I